Gnomee1337/Crypto-Giveaway-TG-Bot/README.md

 # Crypto-Giveaway-TG-Bot
-The bot for assigning tasks and verifying their completion by users with internal points awards
+The bot for assigning tasks for users with internal points awards and verifying their completion by admins

 ## Setup Bot:
 1. Create DB